U.S. Department of State Seal

 • Are currently in a common law marriage.

-Please note: Male singles are not allowed to adopt a child unless the adoptive father has been living with the prospective adoptive child for at least three years due to the death or incompetency of the child’s mother, and meet the additional eligibility requirements listed above.
+Please note: Currently single men are not allowed to adopt a child unless the adoptive father has been living with the prospective adoptive child for at least three years due to the death or incompetency of the child’s mother and meets the additional eligibility requirements listed above.
+According to the Ministry of Education, this prohibition has been deemed unconstitutional, and a future update to adoption laws is expected to modify or remove this prohibition.

 Who Can Be Adopted